dickLake-msft/uw-css501-completed-hw/CONTRIBUTING.md

   1. Open up the folder that you downloaded this repo into.
-  1. Add your files to the folders in your local copy of the Git repo.
+  1. Add your files to the corresponding folder for the homework in your local copy of the Git repo.

+     * To avoid conflicts, create a new folder for your code, using your name as its title (for example "schmidt_eric").

   1. Run the following sequence of commands, replacing the content in capitals as appropriate: